-Figure 8.
-Typical current noise level (~10 pA) at an interval of 0.03 s and a filtering band width of 10k Hz recorded in the CA mode

-Figure 9.
-Typical CV curve of the tip electrode recorded in the Bio-Logic software and in the strip chart of the NanoScope software.
-Note that the polarity is reversed which can be adjusted in the NanoScope software.

 [Warning] During experiment, an obvious discharging behavior from the tip electrode at the beginning of each experiment was observed.
 This may be due to the ultra-small size the tip.
-This discharging behavior may impact the quality of the electrochemical data gained at the start of experiment.
+This discharg may impact the quality of the electrochemical data gained at the start of experiment.
 For example, The Figure below shows several continuous CV curves of the tip electrode.
 Due to the discharging behavior, the first CV was impacted and the CVs obtained later on appeared more well-defined and reasonable.